Codeinwp/themeisle-companion/readme.md

 ### How I can get support for this plugin ? ###

-You can learn more about Orbit Fox and ask for help by <a href="https://themeisle.com/contact/"  >visiting ThemeIsle website</a>.
+You can learn more about Orbit Fox and ask for help by <a href="https://wordpress.org/support/plugin/themeisle-companion/#new-post"  >visiting the Support forum</a>.

 ### What can I do with this plugin ###
 This plugin extends the features of your sites by adding numerous features.